 - Happy people are lovely to be around and they create a positive environment around them.

-- Happy people succeed in multiple domains of life, including marriage, friendship, income, work performance, and health.
+- They succeed in multiple domains of life, including marriage, friendship, income, work performance, and health.

-- Happy people make friends easily because their nature attracts people naturally.
+- They make friends easily because their nature attracts people naturally.

 - Happy people are kind to others and are also cheerful givers, they help others.